Page cover

 • You can test the application functionalities.

-An image of the Next.js application running on Triggr on the web.
+An image of the Next.js application running from Clouddley on the web.

-Next.js application running from Triggr on a cloud virtual machine
+Next.js application running from Clouddley on a cloud virtual machine

 Conclusion

-Congratulations🎉 on successfully deploying a Next.js application on Clouddley Triggr.
+Congratulations🎉 on successfully deploying a Next.js application on Clouddley.
 You can check out the source code for this application here.
-You can also check out how different frameworks can be deployed on Clouddley Triggr in our how-to guides.
+You can also check out how different frameworks can be deployed on Clouddley in our how-to guides.

 Last updated